joshuacooperrider/joshuacooperrider.github.io/essays/Asking-the right-questions.md

 doSomething(5)
 I need this fixed fast for my school project.
 Please respond quickly.
 Thanks!!!"
 ```
 Can you tell why this is a bad question?
+It shows that the user clearly doesn't have a baseline understanding of the information they're requesting assistance with.
+It is clear that the user did not even attempt to research the answer themselves prior to asking on the forum.

 ## References
 https://softwareengineering.stackexchange.com/questions/456416/c-var-vs-interface-vs-concrete-class-in-object-instantiation